Hiplok D1000 Review: The Original Angle Grinder Beater

 If I included the time to change the discs, the difference would be way bigger.

 Also worth noting: although the Litelok X3 took about a minute longer to cut with an angle grinder (making it the strongest bike lock in my tests), I needed an extra disc to get through the D1000.
-So if I included the times to change the discs (which is important in a real life scenario, the times would be much closer).

-So what can we conclude from all this?
-That the Hiplok D1000 is extremely secure, and it’s only rivaled for the award of the strongest portable bike lock money can buy is the Litelok X3 (which is currently suffering from limited availability).
+That the Hiplok D1000 is extremely secure, and it’s only real rival to be the "strongest portable bike lock money can buy" is the Litelok X3.

 But what about usability?
 Let's look at this next…